Lúcio (Overwatch): Design

-Standing 5 ft 3 in (160 cm) tall, Lúcio is an athletic black man dressed as a DJ, with a small black goatee on his chin and large brown dreadlocks that end in yellow metal caps.
-His outfit consists of a green tanktop, blue armored pants, blue gloves, and glowing rollerblades.
+Standing 5 feet 3 inches (160 cm) tall, Lúcio is an athletic black man dressed as a DJ, with a small black goatee on his chin and large brown dreadlocks that end in yellow metal caps.
+His outfit consists of a green tanktop, blue armored pants, blue gloves, and hard light skates.
 He additionally has a headset with a transparent green visor, a yellow circular backpack, and large electronic equipment resting on his hips.
 His gun, a speaker-based weapon held by a pistol grip, is connected to a black armband on his right arm via a long yellow cable.
 He additionally has a frog tattoo on his right shoulder, while his backpack and shirt are adorned with the image of a frog wearing headphones.

 Like other Overwatch characters, Lúcio received skins, unlockable cosmetic items to change his in-game appearance.
 Of particular note, the frog mascot themed "Ribbit" skin took inspiration from electronic dance music and techno music to play into the character's musical background, while "Breakaway" resembled a heavily padded hockey player to illustrate it as the character's favorite sport.
 "Jazzy" on the other hand, modeled after a jazz musician, will also change the music that accompanies him.
 However, this particular outfit also received criticism from players, who felt it was overdesigned.

 In response to criticism about his hair, Blizzard Entertainment revealed during the development of Overwatch 2 that Lúcio's "hair" was actually a foam loc headpiece worn for his role as a DJ, in the same vein as Daft Punk or Deadmau5's headwear.
 After consulting cultural hair experts, they gave him more natural and textured dreadlocks that glowed green to still fit into his DJ role, inspired by the wigs commonly seen in cybergoth culture.